Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </preferences>

-The vmdvd element features just these two mandatory attributes:
+The vmdvd element features two mandatory attributes:

-• id: The CD/DVD ID of the drive
+• id: The CD/DVD ID of the drive.

 10.3 Build an Expandable Disk Image